satori-com/tcpkali/README.md

 # About

-`tcpkali` is a high performance load generator against TCP and WebSocket servers.
+`tcpkali` is a high performance TCP and WebSocket load generator and sink.

 ![tcpkali mascot](doc/images/tcpkali-mascot.png)